 That’s why the Ohio Soybean Council invests checkoff dollars in research with soil scientist Dr. Elizabeth Dayton and her team at The Ohio State University (OSU): to help farmers make choices to enhance sustainability that are scientifically backed and economically sound.

-The result is a tool called On-Field Ohio!, which growers can use to evaluate the risk of erosion and phosphorus runoff on their farms by comparing different crop management scenarios.
+The result is a tool called On-Field Ohio!, which will help growers evaluate the risk of erosion and phosphorus runoff on their farms when it launches by allowing them to compare different crop management scenarios.
 It’s based on extensive edge-of-field research and provides a long-term average estimate of erosion in tons per acre per year and phosphorus runoff in pounds per acre lost, based on field properties and farmer practices.

 Erosion matters even with Ohio’s flat landscape because the fertilizers in the soil can impact algae growth.
 Having the ability to experiment with different scenarios is key to helping Ohio farm families choose the right tillage and nutrient placement for their operations.